michael-sumner/go-make-things/content/articles/2011-09-28-the-agony-and-ecstasy-of-steve-jobs.md

 ---
 categories:
-- Business &amp; Leadership
+- Business and Leadership
-- Design &amp; UX
+- Design and UX
-- Uncategorized
 date: '2011-09-28'
 url: /the-agony-and-ecstasy-of-steve-jobs/
 title: The Agony and Ecstasy of Steve Jobs